-The Trust Board shall appoint the Child Protection Coordinator.
-This person will be responsible for all matters related to child protection concerns.
-The Child Protection Coordinator will be responsible for the implementation, monitoring and annual review of the Child Protection Procedures.
-Any concerns identified by staff, volunteers or management should be taken into account to ensure these procedures are current, accurate and applicable in the context of practice.
+The Child Protection Coordinator will be responsible to the implementation, monitoring and annual review of the Child Protection Procedures.
+Any concerns identified by staff, volunteers or management should be taken into account to ensure the procedures are current, accurate and applicable in the context of practice.